weinstockj/pileup_region/README.md

 can leave `aa_change` as blank or a dummy value if you don't need it.
 The column headers need to match these exactly.

-An example file is provided here for the U2AF1 locus (`u2af1_vars.txt`)
+An example file is provided here for the U2AF1 locus (`u2af1_vars.txt`) where the coordinates are for GRCh38.
+Note that the genome build of this file must match that of the BAM/CRAM.

+The fasta file should be the same one used to align the BAM/CRAMs.

 ### Install
+After cloning this repository, and installing the [Rust programming language](https://www.rust-lang.org/tools/install), run:
-cargo build --release
+`cargo build --release`

+It may take a few minutes to compile depending on your system.

 ### Authors
 Contact [Josh Weinstock](https://github.com/weinstockj)